In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 - No extra app needed to record your signature

-- Only works for people who already own a Mac
+- It only works for people who already own a Mac

 - Since it’s fairly obscure, you may need to guide other signees on how to use it